Solar System: Discovery and exploration

 The term "Solar System" entered the English language by 1704, when John Locke used it to refer to the Sun, planets, and comets.
 In 1705, Halley realized that repeated sightings of a comet were of the same object, returning regularly once every 75–76 years.
 This was the first evidence that anything other than the planets repeatedly orbited the Sun, though Seneca had theorized this about comets in the 1st century.
 Careful observations of the 1769 transit of Venus allowed astronomers to calculate the average Earth–Sun distance as 93726900 mi, only 0.8% greater than the modern value.

 Uranus, having occasionally been observed since 1690 and possibly from antiquity, was recognized to be a planet orbiting beyond Saturn by 1783.
 In 1838, Friedrich Bessel successfully measured a stellar parallax, an apparent shift in the position of a star created by Earth's motion around the Sun, providing the first direct, experimental proof of heliocentrism.
 Neptune was identified as a planet some years later, in 1846, thanks to its gravitational pull causing a slight but detectable variation in the orbit of Uranus.
 Mercury's orbital anomaly observations led to searches for Vulcan, a planet interior of Mercury, but these attempts were quashed with Albert Einstein's theory of general relativity in 1915.

 In the 20th century, humans began their space exploration around the Solar System, starting with placing telescopes in space since the 1960s.
 By 1989, all eight planets have been visited by space probes.
 Probes have returned samples from comets and asteroids, as well as flown through the Sun's corona and visited two dwarf planets (Pluto and Ceres).
 To save on fuel, some space missions make use of gravity assist maneuvers, such as the two Voyager probes accelerating when flying by planets in the outer Solar System and the Parker Solar Probe decelerating closer towards the Sun after its flyby of Venus.

-Humans have landed on the Moon during the Apollo program in the 1960s and 1970s and will return to the Moon in the 2020s with the Artemis program.
-Discoveries in the 20th and 21st century has prompted the redefinition of the term planet in 2006, hence the demotion of Pluto to a dwarf planet, and further interest in trans-Neptunian objects.
+Humans have landed on the Moon during the Apollo program in the 1960s and 1970s and are planning to return to the Moon in the 2020s with the Artemis program.
+Discoveries in the 20th and 21st century has prompted the redefinition of the term planet in 2006, hence the reclassification of Pluto as a dwarf planet, and further interest in trans-Neptunian objects.